 And finally, a rant on camera handling

-If you watch professionally filmed live music events, you’ll notice that the cinematographers take GREAT CARE to make their movements SLOW, SMOOTH, and INCONSPICUOUS, and NEVER introduce absent-minded, unnecessary or meaningless (stupid) motion.
+If you watch professionally film live music events, you’ll notice that the cinematographers take GREAT CARE to make their movements SLOW, SMOOTH, and UNOBTRUSIVE, and they NEVER introduce absent-minded, unnecessary or meaningless (stupid) motion.

 It can take time to convince yourself of how extremely important it is to be CONSTANTLY aware of how you’re moving the camera.